 Should you invest in a huipil on your travels, here is some inspiration from a few stylish senoritas who have rocked their huipil with their modern wardrobe:

-- The elaborate embroidery of a huilpil is an effortlessly chic pairing with jeans or denim shorts and sandals.
+- The elaborate embroidery of a huipil is an effortlessly chic pairing with jeans or denim shorts and sandals.

 - Dress it up with classic black in a skirt or pants and a pair of heels.

 - If you have a heavier huipil appropriate for cooler weather, pair it with leather pants or skirt and tights.

-- Cinch the waist of a dress-length huipil with a belt, or wear it loose with a cute hat.
+- Cinch the waist of a longer, huipil dress with a belt, or wear it loose with a cute hat.

-- Accessorise with a chunky neclace that echoes a key colour in the the embroidery.
+- Accessorise with a chunky necklace that echoes a key colour in the embroidery.

 - Take inspiration from the 19th centuries coolest and arguably most famous huipil maven, Frida Kahlo, by styling your hair in some braids and wearing some dangly earrings.
 If you’re feeling extra bold, add some fresh blooms to your locks.

 Rock your huipil and share your styling secrets with us in the comments below.
 If you can’t make it to Central America any time soon but can’t wait to get your hands on a huipil, check out Coleccion Luna, for a divine collection of vintage pieces from the Guatemalan highlands.

 Peace, love & inspiring travel,